medavox/distribackup/docs/message binary spec.md

 * 'I now have this file version' announcement
     - announces to network that this peer now has this FileID upon completion, so others can request it

-FileInfo Order of Constituent Objects
+<a name="FileInfo" />FileInfo Order of Constituent Objects
 -----------------------------------
 Element             | Type
 --------------------|--------